Making a Request

 Please be as specific as possible about the information you would like, as this will help us to respond promptly.
 You can narrow our search for records and thus minimize processing time, by including dates and names etc. that will help to identify the record you are looking for.
 If you are able, please include a contact telephone number in the event that we need to call to discuss your request.

-Once an FOI request has been submitted, a letter acknowledging receipt of the request will be sent, no later than 10 days after receipt, (which is the time prescribed under the Law); however, acknowledgement is usually sent within the first few days.
+Once an FOI request has been submitted, a letter acknowledging receipt of the request will be sent, no later than ten (10) days after receipt, (which is the time prescribed under the Law); however, acknowledgement is usually sent within the first few days.

 In some cases, where it may be taking longer than the prescribed period, to gather the requested records and provide a decision, the response time may be extended by the Information Manager (or Designate) for an additional 30 calendar days.

-For detailed advice on what sorts of information is exempt please see the FOI Unit website.
+For detailed advice on what sorts of information is exempt please see the Ombudsman website.